fletchjp/MERG-Arduino-Software/REFLECTION.md

 I have also learned how to delete a repository, one which I had forked and no longer needed.

+## Changing branches around

+I have done some interesting things with the CANCMDDC2 repository.
+I had been working in a branch called develop and wanted to make that the main branch.
+I started by renaming the existing main to old-main and then renaming develop to main.
+I also needed to change the default branch to the new main.

+In the course of doing this and getting it sorted out in the GitHub desktop I have ended up with what I wanted.
+I now have a main which inherits from both old-main and develop and I also still have a develop I can start to use for a new version.

 ## VS Code configuration

 I have had a lot of problems getting VS Code configured and at times I despaired of making sense of it.
 I have stuck with it and have learned quite a lot about how it works.
 There is still more to go.